spector-9/tuxi-ungoogled/README.md

 This is currently in beta as whoogle search's result page does not use id's therefore we have to use CSS paths.
-Which are non-unique, so its difficult to parse the result's.
+Which are non-unique, so its difficult to parse the results.
 However it's still better than using google's trackers.
 ```